camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 # Cluster Setups

-When running the camunda platform in a cluster, there is a distinction between *homogeneous* and *heterogeneous* setups.
-We define a cluster as a set of network nodes that all run the camunda BPM platform against the same database (at least for one engine on each node).
+When running the Camunda platform in a cluster, there is a distinction between *homogeneous* and *heterogeneous* setups.
+We define a cluster as a set of network nodes that all run the Camunda BPM platform against the same database (at least for one engine on each node).
 In the *homogeneous* case, the same process applications (and thus custom classes like JavaDelegates) are deployed to all of the nodes, as depicted below.

 {{< img src="../img/homogeneous-cluster.png" title="Homogeneous Cluster" >}}